infinitered/ignite-bowser/readme.md

 ### ./app directory

-Included in an Ignite boilerplate project is the src directory.
+Included in an Ignite boilerplate project is the `app` directory.
 This is a directory you would normally have to create when using vanilla React Native.

-The inside of the src directory looks similar to the following:
+The inside of the `app` directory looks similar to the following:

 ```
 app